KadenDuckwitz/KadenDuckwitz/README.md

 <h1>💼 Freelance Work 💼</h1>

 <p>I offer freelance work for a variety of projects, and want to help bring your ideas to life.
-If interested, you can contact me using the information above or find me on <a href="">Fiverr</a>.</p>
+If interested, you can contact me using the information above or find me on Fiverr at <b>@kduckwitz</b>.</p>

 <p>Prices will vary based on the scope and complexity of the project.
 I will do projects for free, however they must remain reasonably simple.
 For further information and details, contact me!
 I'm willing to answer any questions you have.</p>